Dilmuhammad06/Dilmuhammad06/README.md

 Web developer on Django Framework
 -----------------------------------

-I've been learning Python for 6 month and PostgreSQL for 1 month

 *   🌍  I'm based in Uzbekistan, Fergana
 *   ✉️  You can contact me at [dizenstudios@gmail.com](mailto:dizenstudios@gmail.com)
 *   🧠  Currently i am creating API's